 - Summarize the mechanism of action of tetracyclines.

-- Review the adverse effects of tetracyclines.
+- Review the potential adverse effects of tetracyclines.

 - Outline interprofessional team strategies for improving care coordination and communication to advance tetracycline use and improve outcomes.

 Tetracyclines are a class of broad-spectrum antibiotics used in the management and treatment of a variety of infectious diseases.
 Naturally occurring drugs in this class are tetracycline, chlortetracycline, oxytetracycline, and demeclocycline.
 Semi-synthetic tetracyclines are lymecycline, methacycline, minocycline, rolitetracycline, and doxycycline.
-There is one glycylcycline subclass agent, named tigecycline.
+There is one glycylcycline subclass agent named tigecycline.
 Lastly, there is a class of newer tetracyclines that includes ervacycline, sarecycline, and omadacycline.

 These drugs can treat rickettsial infections, ehrlichiosis, anaplasmosis, leptospirosis, amebiasis, actinomycosis, nocardiosis, brucellosis, melioidosis, tularemia, chlamydial infections, pelvic inflammatory disease, syphilis, traveler's diarrhea, early Lyme disease, acne, legionnaire's disease, and Whipple disease.
 They cover Borrelia recurrentis, Mycobacterium marinum, Mycoplasma pneumoniae, Staphylococcus aureus (including methicillin-resistant S. aureus [MRSA]), Vibrio vulnificus, and vancomycin-resistant enterococcus (VRE) (susceptible strains).
 Meningococcal prophylaxis is also achievable.